shahanajparvin/absence-manager/README.md

 ### Unit Tests

-- Implemented using flutter_test to ensure the robustness of the business logic.
+ * Implemented using flutter_test to ensure the robustness of the business logic.
+ * Converted unit tests to cover the following layers:
+ *  Data Layer: Tests for data parsing, fetching, and handling from the JSON file.
+ * Domain Layer: Tests for use cases to validate business logic and edge cases.
+ * Repository: Tests to ensure proper communication between the data layer and the domain layer.
+ * Presentation Layer: Comprehensive tests for all BLoC classes, events, and states to validate UI interactions and state transitions.

 Run tests: